 Other treatment options

-One study over ten years ago seemed to show that covering warts with duct tape gave a good chance of cure.
+One study several years ago seemed to show that covering warts with duct tape gave a good chance of cure.
 However, studies since have found that this is not the case.
 Until more studies have been done, there is no basis for recommending this approach.

 The method described was: